There is a light that never goes out

 Looking for more film coverage?
 Here you go.

-Naropa cancels psilocybin training course
+Naropa pauses psilocybin training course

 Applicants to Naropa University’s Psilocybin Facilitator Training (PFT) program were left feeling confused and surprised after receiving a Nov.
 21…